Convergence of local times of stochastic processes associated with resistance forms: Metric entropy and volume estimates

 \section{Metric entropy and volume estimates}

 In general, estimating metric entropy directly is not easy.
-In this section, we provide sufficient conditions for Assumption \ref{assumption:random (compact)} (iii) in terms of volume estimates of balls of underlying spaces, which are useful for application.
+In this section, we provide sufficient conditions for Assumption \ref{1. assum: random spaces}\ref{1. assum item: random, metric-entropy condition} in terms of volume estimates of balls of the underlying spaces, which are useful for applications.